Luthaf/Jumos.jl/doc/simulations/potentials.rst

 ^^^^^^^^^^^^^^

 This potential is a potential equal to zero everywhere.
-It can be used to define interactions between non interacting particles.
+It can be used to define "interactions" between non interacting particles.

 .. function:: NullPotential()